 One of the most nutritious yet lesser-known superfoods is an ancient root vegetable called maca.

-The maca plant, known scientifically as Lepidium meyenii, is sometimes referred to as Peruvian ginseng.
+Known scientifically as Lepidium meyenii, the maca plant is sometimes referred to as Peruvian ginseng.
 It is primarily grown in harsh conditions at extremely high altitudes above 13,000 feet (4,000 meters) in the Andes Mountains of central Peru.

 Maca has a long, colorful history of culinary and nutritional use.
 Its first documented use involved the Incas in the Peruvian Andes, where it was reportedly used by warriors as a potential energizer.

-In fact, due to its nutritional value as a food, some evidence suggests maca may have been used even earlier than the Incas.
+In fact, due to its nutritional value, some evidence suggests maca may have been used even earlier than the Incas.